 Brief History of Gift Nifty in India

-Over time, India’s regulators and the National Stock Exchange of India (NSE) devised a plan to bring this offshore volume home to enhance oversight, liquidity and India’s financial-centre standing.
-The result: under the NSE IX-SGX Connect scheme, the SGX Nifty contract was migrated to India, re-branded as GIFT Nifty, and trading commenced on the NSE International Exchange (NSE IX) at GIFT City (Gujarat) on 3 July 2023.
+That plan finally came to life in 2023.
+Under the NSE IX-SGX Connect, the SGX Nifty contract was shifted to India, rebranded as GIFT Nifty, and started trading on the NSE International Exchange (NSE IX) at GIFT City on 3 July 2023.

 What’s the Difference Between Gift Nifty and Nifty 50?